-I think I got like two weeks.
+I think I got, like, two weeks.

 Did the cops or anything ever catch you when you were driving the moped wasted?

-No, not in those days. [laughs]
+No, not in those days.

-So you didn’t purposefully steal it but you accidentally stole it ?
+So you didn’t purposefully steal it?

-So did the ring ever turn up or is it gone for good?
+So the ring is gone for good?